Troy A. Johnston, MD

 Mollie Grow, MD, MPH

 Mollie Grow, MD, MPH, is an Associate Program Director, Director of the Continuity Clinics, and is faculty with the REACH Advocacy Pathway.
 She is an Associate Professor of Pediatrics and general pediatrician in the Division of General Pediatrics at the University of Washington.
-She is passionate about providing general outpatient pediatric care for all ages at the Roosevelt Pediatric Care Center and supporting families at the UW Newborn Nursery.
+She is passionate about providing general outpatient pediatric care for all ages at the UW Roosevelt Pediatric Care Center and supporting families at the UW Newborn Nursery.
 She also mentors and teaches medical students with the UW School of Medicine Colleges program.
-Her interests include promoting healthy childhood weight, early childhood relationships, and equity, diversity, and inclusion in care.
+Her interests include addressing health equity and reducing disparities through advocacy, early childhood relationships, and equity, diversity, and inclusion in care.
 She loves working with residents to discern their own path and find fulfillment in their pediatric careers.
-You can find her with her two daughters and husband biking, hiking, enjoying our wonderful local and national parks, and advocating for climate justice.
+You can find her with her two daughters and husband biking, hiking, running, enjoying our wonderful local and national parks, and advocating for climate justice.

 Abena Knight, MD

 Abena Knight, MD, is the Associate Clerkship Director for Inpatient Pediatrics and a Clinical Associate Professor of Pediatrics in the Division of Hospital Medicine.
 She serves as a Faculty Advisor for the Residency Diversity Committee and is the Faculty Coordinator for the funded visiting elective for students underrepresented in medicine.
 She is the new Associate Vice Chair of Education for the Department of Pediatrics, which includes a focus on diversity, equity, and inclusion.
 Her educational interests include medical student education, diversity recruitment in pediatrics, and cultural humility training.
 She enjoys mentoring and advising trainees at all levels.
 In her spare time, she loves watching sports; enjoying local restaurants and concerts; and spending time with her family and friends.

 Celeste Quitiquit, MD